EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 ### Submitting a proposal

-Following types of valid participants can only propose one new hook proposal at a time and can propose multiple dud host proposals.
+Any type of valid participants can propose only one new hook proposal at a time but they can propose multiple dud host proposals.
 - **Evernode Labs**
   - Evernode Labs account.
 - **Hosts**
   - Host accounts that are earning rewards, have held a registration token for the previous three consecutive months, and demonstrate active participation through consistent heartbeats for 10 days.
-  - These three month and 10 days thresholds are configured in hook states
+(These thresholds are configured in hook states)

 #### New Hook Candidate